 Round bald is located along the borders of North Carolina and Tennessee of the Appalachian Trail, about 20 miles North of Bakersville, North Carolina and about 13 miles South of Roan Mountain, Tennessee.
 The site is south facing with a slope of 13.5 degrees and an average soil depth of 14.2 ± 3.9 centimeters.
 Vegetation on this bald is dominated by Danthonia spp. and Carex spp.
 (Fleming et al. 1999).
 Round bald has been experiencing woody encroachment from invasive species like Rubus alleghaniensis, Rubus canadensis, Vaccinium spp., Rhododendron spp. and saplings from the surrounding spruce-fir forest.
 These species are causing the bald to shift from a grass bald subtype into a heath bald subtype.
 Grass balds are defined by most of the vegetation as either grasses or sedges, while heath balds are dominated by woody species like Rubus.
 Woody encroachment could potentially extirpate a rare ecosystem subtype that provides panoramic vista views of the adjacent mountaintops and hosts several rare and endemic species, such as - Roan Lily (Lilium grayi), New England Ragwort (Packera schweinitziana), and Roan Mountain Bluet (Houstonia montana).
 Nearly 40 years ago, Murdock (1986) and Hamel and Somers (1990) examined the vegetation community of Roan Mountain balds with the decision to protect these landscapes and reinstate management of these rare ecosystems.
 The researchers undertook a multi-year study examining the best method for management and found mowing with small application of fire to be sufficient in protecting against woody invasion (Murdock 1986).
 In 2020, following 30 years of mowing management, Stokes and Horton (2022) re-surveyed plots from Murdock (1986) and Hamel and Somers (1990).
 In February of 2022, there was a low-intensity ground fire that burned approximately 9.7 hectares of Round Bald.
 Roughly half of the plots that Stokes and Horton (2022) surveyed on Round Bald along the first four transects were within the fire and the other half - along the same four transects - were outside of the fire boundary.

+Needs an introductory sentence or sentences to describe your study.
 The objectives of this study are 1.
 Quantify vegetation composition and the soil seed bank over the 2020 and 2022 growing seasons following the low intensity ground fire on Round Bald, and 2.
 Propose methods to improve management for conservation of these rare ecosystem subtypes.
 How has the low-intensity ground fire affected vegetation dynamics in 2022 compared to 2020 from data provided by Stokes and Horton (2022)?
 What are the management implications that could be gleaned from this disturbance?

 References